 The nonprofit organization Accident Scene Management (ASM) is dedicated to reducing injuries and deaths caused by motorcycle accidents.
 They’ve trained 30,000 people and 100 instructors across the United States on motorcycle trauma and what to do after a severe crash.
 ASM recommends PACT: Prevent further injury, Assess the situation, Call the EMS, and Treat the injured.

-Once your injuries have been treated and a police report has been filed, it’s a good idea to contact our motorcycle accident attorney at The Kelleher Firm in Fort Myers and Naples to make sure you receive full compensation for your injuries and property damage.
+Once your injuries have been treated and a police report has been filed, it’s a good idea to contact our motorcycle accident attorney at Kelleher Law in Fort Myers and Naples to make sure you receive full compensation for your injuries and property damage.

 Contact Our Motorcycle Accident Attorney in Fort Myers

 If you or a loved one has been injured in a motorcycle accident, contact our attorney in Fort Myers and Naples today at (833) 546-3675 for your consultation.
 “Jim for Justice” serves clients in the surrounding areas of Southwest Florida, and in the Atlanta, Georgia area.